p2-inc/phasetwo-docs/docs/self-service/telemetry-export.md

 This is for teams who already run an observability stack and want Keycloak data alongside everything else — correlated with application traces, retained under their own policy, queried with their own tools.

+**Available on Enterprise.** Your logs and events keep working exactly as they are — upgrading adds the ability to stream them to a destination you operate.
+[Compare plans](/pricing) or change your plan from **Clusters > Cluster > Config > Subscription**.

 :::caution Experimental
 Telemetry Export is **experimental and unsupported**.
 The record shape, the attribute names, and the configuration options may change in a backwards-incompatible way.
-Do not build production alerting or compliance reporting on it yet, and tell us at [support@phasetwo.io](mailto:support@phasetwo.io) if you want to try it — it is not enabled on every account.
+Do not build production alerting or compliance reporting on it yet, and tell us at [support@phasetwo.io](mailto:support@phasetwo.io) if you want to try it — it is not enabled on every account, even on Enterprise.
 :::

 ## What you need

-- A **dedicated cluster**.
-Export is not available on shared or Starter clusters.
+- An **Enterprise dedicated cluster**.
+The **Logs → Export** page shows an upgrade note on Starter and Premium, and the API refuses the request with a `403`.
 - An **HTTPS OTLP logs endpoint**, reachable from the public internet, with a certificate signed by a public CA. Certificates are verified — a self-signed certificate will not work.
 - A **bearer token** for that endpoint.